How many students transfer into Washington College every year?

 Transfer students with at least 32 credits are encouraged to declare a major so that they can be assigned an advisor in that discipline.
 Otherwise, we will attempt to assign you to an advisor in an area that you have expressed academic interest or intend to major.

-I didn’t attend any of the Summer Advising Days and don’t have my e-mail account set up yet.
+I don’t have my e-mail account set up yet.
 How can I do that?

 Am I allowed to live off campus?

 All first- and second-year students are required to live on campus and the College expects transfers to spend at least one academic year on campus when they arrive.
 Under certain conditions, the off-campus review committee may decide to allow an exemption.
-Students requesting an exemption from the housing requirement must complete both the Housing Exemption Form and the Off-Campus Information Form, found at: https://washcoll.co1.qualtrics.com/SE/?SID=SV_2mGUfY38rS1M8Tz
+Students requesting an exemption from the housing requirement must complete both the Housing Exemption Form and the Off-Campus Information Form.

 If I’m living on campus, will I live with another transfer student?

-Housing is done according to compatibility rather than whether or not you are a transfer student.
-Therefore, you may be housed with an upperclassman, another transfer student, or possibly a freshman.
+Housing is done according to age and compatibility rather than whether or not you are a transfer student.
+Therefore, you may be housed with a current student or another transfer student.
 The housing process takes several factors into consideration, such as neatness and study habits.
 Roommates/suitemates are matched accordingly.
-If you have specific questions about your housing assignment, please contact Associate Dean and Director of Residential Life, Carl Crowe at firstname.lastname@example.org or by calling 410-778-7752.
+If you have specific questions about your housing assignment, please contact the Office of Residential Life at email@example.com or by calling 410-778-7752.

 What if I transfer in January?

 All students who transfer to Washington College in January, regardless of the number of credits they bring to Washington College, participate in the same orientation.
-A small group of Peer Mentors are assigned to work with this group and the orientation for students transferring in January of 2014 will start on Thursday, January 16th.
+A small group of Peer Mentors are assigned to work with this group.

 Life on Campus